bolan9999/react-native-largelist/README.md

 Get the rendered indexpaths at this time.
 ### freeCount(): number
 Get the count of free views at this time.
+### reloadIndexPath(indexPath: IndexPath)
+Reload datasource on indexpath.
+### reloadIndexPaths(indexPaths: IndexPath[])
+Reload datasource in some indexpaths.
+### reloadAll()
+Reload all datasource.

+Notice:

+1. All reload methods do not work well when the height of any Cell or Section changes.
+2. All reload methods do not work well when number of sections or number of rows in section changes .
+3. I will add a new method to reload all datasource if any number or height changes in the future version.

 # Dynamic variable
 ### size:Size